mbasa/ProxyGeoServer/README.md

 This Proxy Service removes the need to directly expose GeoServer and its Dashboard outside of the Firewall.

 ### Build
-To create a WAR file for Tomcat deployment:
+To create a WAR file for Tomcat deployment using Maven:

 ```
 mvn clean install